-Carols are woven into the fabric of the holiday season and are the essential musical element amid the festivities.
-It really wouldn’t be Christmas without them.
+Christmas carols are woven into the fabric of the festive season and are the essential musical element amid the celebrations.
+It really would not be Christmas without them.

 We are therefore thrilled to bring you a wonderful compilation of carols, composers, performers and lyrics.
 Plus we suggest some must-have music for your carols collection.
 For greater detail on each carol, including the lyrics, click on our Carols: History & Lyrics page.
 First, the essential list of 50 carols we believe should be on everyone’s festive playlist.